awsdocs/amazon-connect-admin-guide/doc_source/send-test-message.md

    1. Use their supported devices to find the email sent to them\.

    1. Open the email from the supported device, and then choose the link\.
-It takes them to a Business Chat conversation in the Messages app\.
+It takes them to a Messages for Business conversation in the Messages app\.

 ## Troubleshoot<a name="troubleshoot-test-messages"></a>

 If you encounter any issues when sending a test message, follow these steps:

-1. Confirm that you’ve allowlisted your email address/Apple ID as a tester in your Business Chat account\.
+1. Confirm that you’ve allowlisted your email address/Apple ID as a tester in your Messages for Business account\.

 1. Confirm the following settings on your Apple device:
    + Go to **Settings** > **Messages** and check that **iMessage** is enabled\.
    + Go to **Settings** > **Messages** > **Send & Receive** and check that the AppleID is correct and messages are allowed to receive\.

 1. Check that you're using a supported iOS\.
-Apple devices running iOS 11\.3 and later or macOS 10\.13\.4 and later support Business Chat\.
+Apple devices running iOS 11\.3 and later or macOS 10\.13\.4 and later support Messages for Business\.

-1. When you selected Amazon Connect as your MSP in your Apple Account, did you select ** Amazon Connect** from the dropdown?
+1. When you selected Amazon Connect as your MSP in your Apple Account, did you select **Amazon Connect** from the dropdown?
 Or did you enter the following URL:
    + https://messagingintegrations\.connect\.amazonaws\.com/applebusinesschat

    If you entered the URL, doublecheck for typos\.